 11. Empower Field at Mile High – Denver Broncos

 We’re going to start with the food, because Empower Field at Mile High delivers the kind of options and taste fans dream of for a great experience.
 Of course, seeing the Rocky Mountains in the distance adds another layer of beauty that makes this place jump out.
 If you’re an NFL fan looking for a unique and relaxing experience, this is a place to visit.
 Just don’t visit in the offseason since this place seems to catch fire when no one is around.

 10. State Farm Stadium – Arizona Cardinals

-RANKING NFL STADIUMS TOP-10: Since opening, State Farm Stadium has hosted two Super Bowls and will welcome Super Bowl LVII in 2023.
+NFL STADIUM RANKINGS – 10 best NFL stadiums: Since opening, State Farm Stadium has hosted two Super Bowls and will welcome Super Bowl LVII in 2023.
 Putting a stadium in the Arizona heat can lead to a miserable experience for fans, but this place does a great job of keeping everything cool.
 It’s not as in the middle of nowhere as it was before, with new restaurants opening around it, but it would have been perfect if this structure was closer to downtown.
 Fortunately, the experience and amenities inside make up for what’s outside.